kevout97/terraform-home-test/route53/README.md

-# ECS
+# Route53

-This directory contains the minimum code to setup a new RDS in AWS.
+This directory contains the minimum code to setup a new Route53 in AWS.

 After apply the code, you should be able to see the next resources: